 Applicants should have an interest in country music and the history of sound recordings, both recording and playback.
 Previous work and knowledge of sound formats, and/or in cataloging and library science is preferred.

 The internship is designed for graduate or undergraduate students in tourism/hospitality industry or organizational management programs.
-The intern will assist the Visitor Service Coordinator in all functions relating to the daily operations of front line staff.
+The intern will assist the Guest Relations manager in all functions relating to the daily operations of front line staff.
 Hours of internship should be Mon-Fri between 9am-5pm.
 A minimum of 20 hours per week is preferred.

 Responsibilities include, but are not limited to, the following: